-Walker represented the City of Valdez on the Council's Board of Directors from July 1989 to September 2001.
+Walker represented the City of Valdez on the council's board of directors from July 1989 to September 2001.

 A number of organizations and communities were involved after the Exxon Valdez oil spill.
 It came together additionally with the help of the oiled mayors group.
-We have to give a lot of credit to the CDFU [Cordova District Fishermen United] folks out of Cordova who were aware of a similar organization in Sullom Voe, Scotland.
-Several members of the ACAC board [Alyeska Citizens' Advisory Council] toured the facility in Scotland to gather information.
+We have to give a lot of credit to the CDFU (Cordova District Fishermen United) folks out of Cordova who were aware of a similar organization in Sullom Voe, Scotland.
+Several members of the ACAC board toured the facility in Scotland to gather information.
 Various stakeholders, communities, organizations, etc. realized that something had to change in order to make sure that another oil spill didn't happen again.
-It was in that spirit that the Alyeska Citizens' Advisory Committee was formed.
+It was in that spirit that the ACAC was formed.

 I was one of the charter members and one of the signers of the original contract between ACAC and Alyeska.
-The day we reached an agreement on funding with Alyeska, that night Marilyn Leland and I and a few others went to Washington, D.C., to participate in the OPA 90 discussions.
+The day we reached an agreement on funding with Alyeska, that night Marilyn Leland and I and a few others went to Washington D.C. to participate in the OPA '90 discussions.
 Alyeska wanted RCAC to weigh in on those discussions but ACAC said we wouldn't do that without having a contract first, so that was the beginning of that relationship.
 We spent several weeks in D.C., helping people understand the importance of and the need for citizen oversight for oil transportation in Alaska.

-What are the negatives and positives about how the Council was formed?
+What are some of the negatives and positives about the formation of the council?

 The negative is that it was formed out of a disaster.
 The horse was out of the barn, so to speak, and we went about closing the door.
 The positive side is that it has matured over the years.
-I would say during the first 10 years, it was a pretty contentious relationship between industry and the Board.
-I can remember some meetings where there were some very fiery exchanges and that was a necessary part of the process.
+I would say during the first ten years, it was a pretty contentious relationship between industry and the board.
+I can remember some meetings where there were some very fiery exchanges, and that was a necessary part of the process.